Updated since the original publication 4-18-2011 on 11-11-2015, on 9-01-2017, and on 5-08-2023.

 Reagan ran based on fiscal responsibility, but was far from it (see comments posted below).
 Some say he “wanted to balance the budget,” yet he passed the bloated budgets of the Democrats.
 He also did not solve the Social Security or Medicare issues.
 Can you guess that I’m an independent? ; )

-Nixon was about the worst fiscal liar by ending the US dollar gold standard and instituting wage and price controls – the latter is the ultimate in fiscal lying – “it should cost more, but we’ll pretend it doesn’t.”
+Nixon was about the worst fiscal liar in our history, not as much by the dollar amount of his deficits, but by ending the US dollar gold standard and instituting wage and price controls – the latter is the ultimate in fiscal lying – “it should cost more, but we’ll pretend it doesn’t.”
 It failed!
+But at least he didn’t leave us with trillions of dollars in debt.
+Reagan with both Republican and Democrat support started that trend as a joint venture in the 1980s.

 Note: This article was originally written in response to a post on gold, the link for which is not currently working.